Solo Female Travel in Iran

 I’m all for equality and all… but can I say that I actually loved riding in the ‘women only’ sections on the public city buses and metros?
 Yes, in Iran some forms of transport will have women-only sections.
 Other forms of transport that do not have this typically try to arrange you in a way that you wouldn’t sit next to an unfamiliar man.
 Here’s a quick breakdown of the transport forms:

 - Women only are allowed in the back of the bus, men must sit in the front

-- If you are a women traveling with a man (husband, boyfriend, friend, etc.) you can sit in front with their male counterpart
+- If you are a woman traveling with a man (husband, boyfriend, friend, etc.) you can sit in front with their male counterpart

 Long Distance Buses Between Cities

-- Most long distance buses have a seating arrangement of 2 & 1, meaning that the passenger side of the bus has double seats and the driver side will have single seats.
-Typically solo women will be sat in the single seats, or at least you’ll be asked which you want.
+- Most long-distance buses have a seating arrangement of 2 & 1, meaning that the passenger side of the bus has double seats and the driver side will have single seats.
+Typically solo women will be sat in single seats, or at least you’ll be asked which you want.

 - You can either go to the bus stations (I’d recommend in advance for high season) or search and book online at 1st Quest.

 Shop for bus tickets at 1st Quest